NFL Player's Association Financial Registration Program: Creation

 The NFLPA established the Financial Advisors Registration Program in 2002, with the goal of providing players with an extra layer of protection from poor financial advice and from fraud.
 The NFLPA mentions that the players themselves requested a program like this.
 Many players come into the league at a young age, are uneducated and inexperienced financially, and therefore, can easily be targeted by scammers.
 The Financial Advisors Registration Program aims to eliminate this risk, and provide players with advisors and agents who are pre-screened by the NFL.

 Registration of a financial firm

 As of October 2019, the NFLPA is allowing firms to join their program, on an invite-only basis.
 Currently, the NFLPA is partnered with Goldman Sachs and Bessemer Trust.
 The addition of financial institutions to the program will allow for an extra layer of protection for the players.
 Now, if a player loses money due to an investment scam, the firm behind the advisor will be responsible for recovering the loss.
-This change comes as there is a possibility of a work stoppage for players after the 2019–2020 season.
 The NFLPA wants to ensure that players' money will be invested and budgeted well during the potential work stoppage, and throughout the rest of their career into retirement.